-Virtual exploration and geological analysis for reconstructed Martian surfaces and rock outcrops.
+Visual Computing supports space exploration through virtual exploration and geological analysis of reconstructed Mars surfaces and rock outcrops.

 The PanCam - panoramic camera - is designed to search for textural information on rocks (for example, laminations or pitting) that can be related to the presence of organisms on Mars.
 PanCam will also capture other information that will help in revealing the geological characteristics of the Martian environment.
 Our partner Joanneum Research provides processing methods to create multi-resolution representations of Martian surfaces, especially rock outcrops, from PanCam and orbiter imagery.